 For this demographic of young people, every birthday they celebrate has been markedly hotter, quite literally, with global heating and climate-related disasters getting increasingly severe.
 While the oldest of the bunch have already entered the job market, the younger cohort of Gen Zs are just beginning to think about their careers.
 And all in all, the statistics seem to show that many of them hope to make saving the planet their way of making a living.

 1. 76% say climate change is one of their biggest concerns

-According to a Pew Research poll conducted this year among American adults, Gen Zs are by far the most concerned about climate change.
+According to a Pew Research poll conducted last year among American adults, Gen Zs are by far the most concerned about climate change.
 76% of them said that addressing climate change is one of the biggest concerns they have, while over one-third (37%) said it was actually their “top concern to them personally.”
 The same survey also found that just under a third (32%) of all Gen Zs have taken part in at least one environmental action within the past year, from volunteering at a clean-up campaign or attending a climate protest and even writing to politicians demanding change.